 “Telehealth is a great way for patients to seek care for common conditions,” says Meeta Shah, MD, an emergency medicine physician at Rush who conducts telehealth visits.
 “These types of visits are especially helpful during the COVID-19 pandemic when social distancing and avoiding contact with others is a priority.”

 Still, it can take time to feel as comfortable during a video visit as you are in the doctor’s office.

-Here are some tips and best practices to help you make the most of your telehealth visit.
+Here are some tips to help you make the most of your telehealth visit.

 What to expect at a first-time telehealth visit